shaj13/raft/README.md

 - [ ] spike: how to restore data from snapshot ?
 - [ ] check the conf change v2 in etcd
 - [ ] spike: do we need to store metadata in ctx ?
+- [ ] operator should use ost as arg not from daemon ?